abdulsalamIshaq/webhook-manager/README.md

 # webhook-manager
-Webhook Manager is a simple Library for managing and processing multiple webhook in node which can be implement with most node.js framework eg. express.js, fastify.js, restify.js, Koa.js, hapi.js etc... but not all node.js framework
+Webhook Manager is a versatile library designed for managing and processing multiple webhooks in Node.js.
+It can be implemented with various Node.js frameworks, including but not limited to express.js, fastify.js, restify.js, Koa.js, and hapi.js.
+However, please note that it may not be compatible with every Node.js framework available.

 # Webhook Manager Components
 The webhook manager has two component